 Posted on Tuesday, September 10th, 2024 at 9:00 am

 Mental health conditions can be just as debilitating as physical illnesses, affecting your ability to work and maintain daily life.
-If you’re struggling with a psychiatric condition, you might wonder, “Can I get long-term disability for mental health?”
+If you’re struggling with a psychiatric condition that can prevent you from working, you might wonder, “Can I get long-term disability for mental health?”
 The answer is yes, but there are important considerations to understand about long-term disability insurance policies, especially regarding mental health.
 Here’s what you need to know about this complex issue.

 Understanding Long-Term Disability for Mental Health

 Long-term disability (LTD) insurance can provide monthly benefits if you’re unable to work due to a mental health condition.
 However, unlike physical conditions, mental health disorders often face additional scrutiny and limitations from insurance companies.
-Many LTD policies cover mental health conditions like depression, anxiety, bipolar disorder, PTSD, and schizophrenia, but many do not.
+Many LTD policies cover mental health conditions like depression, common anxiety disorder, bipolar disorder, PTSD, and schizophrenia, but many do not.
 It’s crucial to review your policy carefully.

 Most LTD policies differentiate between mental and physical illnesses, often imposing stricter limits on benefits for mental health conditions.
 A common restriction is the two-year cap, which limits benefits for mental health conditions to 24 months, regardless of whether the disability continues beyond that period.
 This limitation is standard in many policies, but exceptions can apply depending on the exact wording of your coverage.